Rafizi Ramli: Resignation from government

-Controversies and issues
+Whistleblowing, controversies, and legal issues

 He was charged with exposing confidential Public Bank customers' documents in his pursuit of exposing the NFC scandal.
 Rafizi was charged in August 2012 under Banking and Financial Institutions Act (Bafia) 1989 for revealing four Public Bank customer-profile documents on the balance summaries of the NFC, National Meat and Livestock Sdn Bhd, Agroscience Industries Sdn Bhd and NFC Chairman, Mohamad Salleh Ismail.

 Rafizi allegedly disclosed the documents to media consultant Yusuf Abdul Alim and The Star reporter Erle Martin Carvalho, at the PKR headquarters in Petaling Jaya on 7 March 2012.
 Bank clerk Johari Mohamad, 44, is also accused of conspiring with Rafizi.
 His effort to strike out the charges was rejected by High Court on 23 November 2012, by Appeals Court on 23 May 2013 and finally, by Federal Court on 6 April 2015.
 His trial will begin on 27 April 2015.
 On 7 February 2018, Rafizi was sentenced by a Sessions Court in Shah Alam to 30 months in jail for exposing confidential banking details relating to the NFC scandal.
 The conviction was however overturned by the High Court on 15 November 2019 and he was fully discharged from the earlier jail sentence.

 On 8 April 2016, Rafizi pleaded not guilty to the charge of publishing a libellous statement against Tabung Haji (TH) through the posting of an article with the heading '’Analisa Kewangan Tabung Haji 2009-2015” in his blog.
 On 27 February 2019, the Kuala Lumpur Magistrate’s Court acquitted and discharged him for defaming TH.

 In August 2017, a Malaysian High Court in Kuala Lumpur upheld an 18-month jail sentence against him for having page 98 of the 1MDB audit report without approval, in violation of the Official Secrets Act 1972.
 The conviction and 18-month jail sentence had prevented Rafizi from contesting in the GE14.
 On 1 June 2018 after the GE14, Rafizi however was released on a good behaviour bond of RM10,000 bound over for two years in one surety over the OSA conviction by the Court of Appeal.

 On 16 November 2019, Rafizi Ramli succeeded in his appeal in the case involving NFC, National Meat and Livestock Sdn Bhd, Agroscience Industries Sdn Bhd and NFC Chairman, Mohamad Salleh Ismail.
 The judge involved in this appeal was Judge Mohd Yazid Mustafa.
 Mohd Yazid, in his ruling, said exhibit P4 and attachments A to D were photostatted documents that failed to meet requirements under Section 65(1)(c) of the Evidence Act 1950, and therefore inadmissible.
 Also discharged and acquitted from the same charge was bank clerk Johari Mohamad.

+Personal life

+Rafizi is married to Afizsa binti Ashak on 8 October 2011 and they had a son together.
+He is a supporter of Liverpool F.C.